Curling in Australia

 Courses

-The World Curling Federation (WCF), in partnership with World Curling Academy, offer a variety of virtual courses (no fee and at cost).
+World Curling (WC), in partnership with World Curling Academy, offer a variety of virtual courses (no fee and at cost).
 Some of the courses you will find are:

 - Technical Coach 1 & 2